 Muscle and tendon avulsion

-High electrical field strength injuries may result in massive edema, which, as blood in veins coagulates and muscles swell, results in compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
+High electrical field strength injuries may result in massive edema, which, as blood in veins coagulates and muscles swell, can result in compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis... read more .
 Massive edema may also cause hypovolemia and hypotension.
 Muscle destruction can result in rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
 Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more and myoglobinuria, and electrolyte disturbances.
 Myoglobinuria, hypovolemia, and hypotension increase risk of acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more .
 The consequences of organ dysfunction do not always correlate with the amount of tissue destroyed (eg, ventricular fibrillation Ventricular Fibrillation (VF) Ventricular fibrillation causes uncoordinated quivering of the ventricle with no useful contractions.
 It causes immediate syncope and death within minutes.
 Treatment is with cardiopulmonary... read more may occur with relatively little tissue destruction).

 Symptoms and Signs of Electrical Injuries